bryanwyk/data-structures-algorithms/README.md

     * *Heap-ordered*: Every child is smaller than (or equal to) its parent.
 * Min-heap
     * *Heap-ordered*: Every child is greater than (or equal to) its parent
+* **Allows in-place heap-sort**.
+    * Once you have your heap:
+        * Call getMax() to remove the root/max item.
+        * After the next element rises to the root position, place the max item back into the empty leaf position.
+        * Repeat this for the number of items in the heap.

 #### Array implementation
 * Assume index 0 of the array is left undefined.
 * If the parent node is at position *k*: